 We may have difficulty obtaining additional funding and we cannot assure you that additional capital will be available to us when needed, if at all, or if available, will be obtained on terms acceptable to us.
 If we raise additional funds by issuing additional debt securities, such debt instruments may provide for rights, preferences or privileges senior to the Securities.
 In addition, the terms of the debt securities issued could impose significant restrictions on our operations.
 If we raise additional funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies or product candidates, or grant licenses on terms that are not favorable to us.
-If the Company is required to raise additional capital on terms that are less satisfactory than desired, it may have a material adverse effect on its financial condition.
-If adequate funds are not available, even on unfavorable terms, we will not be able to execute our business plan, our continued operations will be in jeopardy and we may be forced to cease operations and sell or otherwise transfer all or substantially all of our remaining assets, which could cause a Purchaser to lose all or a portion of his or her investment.
+If adequate funds are not available, we may have to delay, scale back, or eliminate some of our operations or our research development and commercialization activities.
+Under these circumstances, if the Company is unable to acquire additional capital or is required to raise it on terms that are less satisfactory than desired, it may have a material adverse effect on its financial condition.